swisspost/design-system/.changeset/few-ways-beam.md

 '@swisspost/design-system-components': major
 ---

-Renamed the "dropdown" variant to "menu" for the `post-language-swith`and `post-language-option` components.
+Renamed the "dropdown" variant to "menu" for the `post-language-switch` and `post-language-option` components.